gazbert/bxbot/README.md

    during each trade cycle.

 [AbstractExchangeAdapter](https://github.com/gazbert/BX-bot/blob/master/src/main/java/com/gazbert/bxbot/core/exchanges/AbstractExchangeAdapter.java)
-is a handy base class that all the sample Exchange Adapters extend - it could be useful.
+is a handy base class that all the inbuilt Exchange Adapters extend - it could be useful.

 The Trading Engine will only send 1 thread through your Exchange Adapter; you do not have to code for concurrency.